galaxyproject/galaxy-hub/CONTRIBUTING.md

       ---
       ```

-    - `new-url` can be either an internal relative URL ("/admin/config/tool-dependencies") or point outside the hub .
+    - `new-url` can be either an internal relative URL ("/src/admin/config/tool-dependencies/index.md") or point outside the hub.
     - You are encouraged to also drop all text from the page.
 Optionally, you can include something like:

       ```